insight-platform/Savant/README.md

 incapable of handling them in the real-time, and in synchronous mode, which guarantees the processing of all the data in a capacity way, maximizing the utilization of the available resources.

+### Ready-To-Use API

+From a user perspective, the Savant pipeline is a self-contained service that accepts input data through Apache Avro API.
+It makes Savant ideal and ready for deployment within the systems.
+Whether developers use provided handy adapters or send data into a pipeline directly, both cases use API provided by the Savant.

 ### Handy Source and Sink Adapters

 We have implemented several ready-to-use adapters, which you can utilize as is or use as a foundation to develop your